tamsky/rhodecode-enterprise-ce/docs/admin/backup-restore.rst

 * The |repos| managed by the instance.
 * The |RCE| database.
 * Any configuration files or extensions that you've configured.
+In most cases it's only the :file:`rhodecode.ini` file.

 .. important::